2024-2025

 Electronic Devices

-Cell phones and other electronic devices are permitted on school property under the following guidelines:
+Cell phones (including earbuds and headphones) and other electronic devices are permitted on school property under the following guidelines:

 Consequences for violation of these rules are: